kubido/rifkifauzi.id/content/blog/easiest-way-to-score-100-on-google-pagespeed.md

 ### disclaimer
-it's 100% on pagespeed website score only, as for mobile since I add a `facebook` and `google-tag-manager` script. it's downgraded to 86.
+the 100 score is for website, as for mobile since I added `facebook` and `google-tag-manager` script. it's downgraded to 86.